TITLE Senior Buyer

 Education: A Bachelor's degree is required, with an emphasis in Business or Accounting preferred.

 Experience: At least five years of experience is required in procurement, preferably public sector, with specific experience in the preparation of highly technical and/or complex solicitation documents for the procurement of commodities and services and in using automated procurement systems and/or processes; certification as a Certified Professional in Supply Management (CPSM), Certified Purchasing Manager (C.P.M.), or Certified Public Purchasing Officer (CPPO) can be substituted for two of the five years of experience.
 Experience in responsible supervisory positions is preferred.
 Certification by a recognized professional organization is preferred, including: Certified Professional in Supply Management (CPSM), Certified Purchasing Manager (C.P.M.), Certified Public Purchasing Officer (CPPO), and/or Certified Professional Public Buyer (CPPB).

 Skills: Strong verbal and written communication skills as well as excellent interpersonal skills are required.
-Supervisory and administrative skills are required.
+Administrative skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Ensures the prompt and effective delivery of essential goods and services to the University's administrative and academic departments with a minimum time lag by determining which method of procurement (e.g., request for quotation, request for proposal, single feasible source, emergency, et cetera) is appropriate and complies with regulatory guidelines, University and/or Board of Governors policies, and accepted procurement principles, consulting with administrators and staff about their needs and desired purchases, assisting in locating and identifying items and services being sought, contacting vendors and developing sources of supply and/or services, using the appropriate method to prepare requests for quotations, requests for proposals, and purchase orders, employing advanced writing skills in preparing the more complex requests for proposals, evaluating responses to requests for quotations, requests for proposals, and purchase orders, performing advanced analytical work in evaluating responses to the more complex requests for proposals, and expediting the ordering and delivery process for goods or services.